SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 2.3 Parameter terminology

-The parameter terminology used in version 4 is broadly the same as the E-mu® SF2.04 standard, with these additions:
+The parameter terminology used in SFe version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:

 - Amplification - An increase in volume or amplitude of a signal.
 - Flat - Said of a tone that is lower in pitch than another reference tone.

-# Section 3: RIFF and RF64 structure
+# Section 3: RIFF-type format structure

-## 3.1 General RIFF and RF64 file structures
+## 3.1 General RIFF-type format structures

-### The RIFF format is the file format used in the SoundFont® 2.x, Werner SF3 and SFe standards.
+RIFF-type formats are the file format used in SoundFont® 2.04, Werner SF3 and SFe standards.
+There are a few different RIFF-type format structures:

+- RIFF is the basic version with 32-bit chunk headers, and is used in SoundFont® 2.04 and Werner SF3.
-### The RIFF64 format (also called RF64) is a file format used in SFe.
-It is compatible with RIFF.
+- RIFF64 (also called RF64) is mostly compatible with RIFF, but uses 64-bit chunk headers.
+- RIFX is a big-endian version of 32-bit RIFF, while RIFF and RIFF64 are little-endian formats.
+- RIFD is the dynamic version of RIFF developed by spessasus.
+It will be included in a future version of SFe.

-Both RIFF and RIFF64 are created in building blocks known as "chunks."
+RIFF-type formats are created in building blocks known as "chunks."

 Chunks are defined using this structure:

 - A unique four character code (FourCC).
 - "ckID": type of data in chunk
-- "ckSize": size of chunk (32-bit header), equal to 4,294,967,295 (64-bit header)
+- "ckSize": size of chunk (RIFF, RIFX), equal to 4,294,967,295 (RIFF64)
-- "ds64": size of chunk (64-bit header)
+- "ds64": size of chunk (RIFF64 only)
 - "ckDATA\[ckSize\]": the data inside the chunks, including pad bytes.

 Chunks can be further divided into "sub-chunks."